Denton, Texas: Demographics

 Along with much of the Dallas–Fort Worth metroplex, Denton has grown rapidly since the beginning of the 21st century, becoming the seventh-fastest growing city in the U.S. with a population over 100,000 between 2010 and 2011.
 The median income for a household was $60,018 in 2020.
 The per capita income was $29,109.
 About 15.7% of the population were below the poverty line.
 Denton fares above the national average with 90.4% of the population high school graduated or higher and 38.9% with a bachelor's degree or higher.
 According to the 2020 United States census, there were 139,869 people, 47,777 households, and 28,430 families residing in the city.
-Denton's population made it the 197th largest city in the United States and the 27th largest in Texas per the 2020 census.
+Denton's population made it the 197th largest city in the United States and the 20th largest in Texas per the 2020 census.

-The United States Census Bureau defines an urban area of northern Dallas-area suburbs that are separated from the Dallas–Forth Worth urban area, with Denton and Lewisville as the principal cities: the Denton–Lewisville, TX urban area had a population of 429,461 as of the 2020 census, ranked 96th in the United States.
+The United States Census Bureau defines an urban area of northern Dallas-area suburbs that are separated from the Dallas–Fort Worth urban area, with Denton and Lewisville as the principal cities: the Denton–Lewisville, TX urban area had a population of 429,461 as of the 2020 census, ranked 96th in the United States.

 Economy

 The educational services, health and social services, manufacturing, and general retail sectors employ over 20,000 people in Denton.
 The city's three largest educational institutions, including the University of North Texas, Denton Independent School District, and Texas Woman's University, are the largest employers, employing almost 12,000 people.
 The University of North Texas is the city's largest employer, with 7,764 employees comprising 12.59% of the workforce.
 The City of Denton also employs more than 1,334 people.
 Wholesale trade and hospitality jobs also play major roles.
 Notable businesses headquartered in Denton include truck manufacturer Peterbilt, beauty supplier Sally Beauty Company, and jewelry producer Jostens.
 Golden Triangle Mall, the city's largest shopping complex with over 90 specialty shops, is a major source of retail trade.

+In fall of 2024, STULZ Air Technology Systems, an HVAC and cooling solutions manufacturer, announced a new manufacturing plant opening in late 2025.
+The 200,000 square-foot facility will create approximately 200 new jobs.

 Top employers

-According to the city's 2020 Comprehensive Annual Financial Report, the top employers in Denton were:
+According to Denton's Economic Development Partnership Report, the top employers in Denton were: